xpladev/docs/content/en/develop/develop/tools/wallet-provider/mobile-vault.md

 type: docs
 ---

-XPLA mobile vault is an application that enables users to interact with XPLA Chain Core.
+XPLA mobile vault is an application that enables users to interact with CONX Chain Core.

 XPLA mobile vault allows users to: